Start by seeing how your business is coming across

 -

-That’s exactly what the Intro Diagnostic is for.
+That’s exactly what the Visibility Snapshot is for.

-Many founders notice the signals — inconsistent inquiries, referrals that don’t quite fit, longer sales conversations — but aren’t sure what’s driving them.
+Many founders notice the signals—like inconsistent inquiries, referrals that don’t quite fit, or longer sales conversations, but aren’t sure what’s driving them.

 -